 What’s Vegan at Krispy Kreme?

 This is where the answer changes by country.
-Krispy Kreme launched a certified vegan Original Glazed in the UK in January 2021, followed by additional vegan flavors (Salted Caramel Sensation, Cinnamon Swirl, Blueberry Bubble Bliss, and Cookies & Kreme), but as of 2026 those products have not crossed over to the US market.
-American shops still make every doughnut from a recipe that includes milk powder and egg.
+Krispy Kreme launched a certified vegan Original Glazed in the UK in January 2021, followed by additional vegan flavors (Salted Caramel Sensation, Cinnamon Swirl, Blueberry Bubble Bliss, and Cookies & Kreme), but as of 2026 those products have not crossed over to the US market, and there’s no firm word on availability stateside.
+American shops still make every doughnut from a recipe with milk powder and egg.
+That means no certified vegan donut and no separate vegan menu in the US yet.

 What that leaves for vegans in the US: